Chic B&B in a 15th-century palazzo, tucked away from the tourists yet overlooking the Grand Canal”

 - Guest Lounge

-There are just 6 rooms.
+There are just 6 rooms plus a newer Apartment Suite.
 The décor in all is restrained with a real sense of place, yet refreshingly without an overwhelming dose of Venetian maximalism.
 Original parquet floors and exposed beams are elegantly married with misty lagoon greys and cool blues, producing calm, restful spaces.

 The Elegant Suites and Il Nobile have views over the Grand Canal, while the 2 Charming Rooms are tucked up a steep flight of stairs in a newly renovated wing of the palazzo.
 In our opinion, it's definitely worth paying extra for the canal-view rooms, which also have sitting areas, unless you just want total peace, which the darker Charming Rooms offer.
 Note that Il Nobile's bathroom is private but not ensuite.